mydobie/skipMenu/README.md

 There are special branches that should not be committed to directly.

 - `main` - Branch that contains the latest published code.
 All changes into main should go through a pull request.
 - `gh-pages` - Branch that contains the files for the demo page.
-Updates to this branch happen automatically when there is a pull request is merged into `main`.
+Updates to this branch happen automatically when a pull request is merged into `main`.

 ---

 ## Node

-The only requirement is that your development system has Node.js installed.
+Your development system needs to have Node.js installed.
 You can verify you have node installed by running `node -v` in a terminal.

 NOTE: The development tools require a node version listed in the `engines` section of the `package.json` file.

-If have an different version of node running, first verify if you have NVM installed by running `nvm --version` in a terminal.
+If you have an different version of node running, first verify if you have NVM installed by running `nvm --version` in a terminal.
 If you do have NVM running, then see the [NVM website](https://github.com/nvm-sh/nvm) on how to install and use a new version of Node.

 If you don't have Node nor NVM installed, see the [NodeJS website](https://nodejs.org/en/) on how to install Node.